Ownership

 1. Located in Minnesota

-2. At least 5 co-founders, of whom a least 20-27% are BIPOC
+2. At least 5 co-founders, of whom at least 20 – 27% are Black, Indigenous, and people of color (BIPOC)

 3. Have a commitment to broad-based governance, including neighborhood residents and/or tenants

-“Real Estate has long been used as a tool to extract wealth from neighborhoods.
-REICos flip the script and share the benefits of ownership locally”
+“Real estate has long been used as a tool to extract wealth from neighborhoods.
+REICos flip the script and share the benefits of ownership locally.”

 Community Wealth Building: benefits can be shared by all members, the community & tenants